-- 3 To leave the System Functions menu and return to the Main menu:

-- a Type X.The Main menu reappears.

-- b Skip the remaining steps.
+- 3 To leave the System Functions menu and return to the Main menu: - a Type X. The Main menu reappears. - b Skip the remaining steps. - 4 Select the Radio/Audio Menu to access radio functions.

-- 4 To execute the radio test:
+5 To execute the radio test: